Studio: DC Universe, Warner Bros. Animation

 Essentially, Harley Quinn‘s first episode is a solid foundation to start a new on, but there are some potential cracks at the base.
 While the over-the-top foul language and violence do actually elicit some laughs, it can get occasionally get excessive and distracting, especially given how light-hearted the show tends to be.
 The same can be somewhat said about the violence, too, but the show’s target audience likely won’t have an issue with it for the most part.
 However, the novelty of it all is in danger of wearing off quickly if the show leans into them too much.
 Be prepared for lots of blood, people biting things, getting bludgeoned, shot, set on fire and … well, the list goes on.
 But, honestly, it’s part of the draw and it’s perfectly suited to how comically insane Harley’s world is.
 There’s plenty of great gags, jokes and amazing performances, and, like the title character, Harley Quinn is smarter than it lets on, so prepared for some legitimate surprises.

 Character designs in Harley Quinn are fantastic and are clearly inspired by DC Comics’ recent comic book output.
 Once she does away with the Batman: The Animated Series-created jester look, Harley dons a costume that’s ripped right from the character’s The New 52 rebooted look.
 It looks first-rate, though, as does the entire cast, thanks to the fantastic work by character designer Shane Glines (Justice League Action, Batman: The Animated Series) and animator Jennifer Coyle (DC Super Hero Girls, The Spectacular Spider-Man).
 The design for the frazzled, unhinged Commissioner Gordon is a personal favorite.
 For the rest of the cast, everyone is immediately identifiable with slight exaggerations or tweaks made to make them fit seamlessly into the show’s twistedly cartoonish style.
-Batman’s design, based on his armored-inspired look from The New 52, is perhaps a shade too busy, though.
+Batman’s design, based on his armored-inspired look from The New 52, is just a shade too busy, though.

 The animation does right by the character designs, too, for the most part.
 Like the recent season of Young Justice: Outsiders, budgetary and resources constraints are pretty evident.
 Movements aren’t as smooth as they should be, and big action pieces are usually jerky and choppy, or lack the ‘oomph’ they should have.
 However, during the less action-intensive scenes, everything looks fine.
 Characters are expressive, thanks to the stellar design work, and aren’t as stiff as they are during some of the show’s bigger moments.
 It’s a mixed bag to be sure, but honestly, the roughness of the animation from time to time actually kind of adds to the show’s charm.